bigmlcom/bigmler/docs/index.rst

 (BigML's automation
 language) based on the information provided by a ``metadata.json`` file.
-These operations can also be done indivually using the `bigmler execute` subcommand, but `bigmler whizzml` reads the components of the package, and for each component analyzes the corresponding ``metadata.json`` file to identify the kind of code (script or library) it contains and creates the corresponding resource in BigML.
+These operations can also be performed individually using the `bigmler execute` subcommand, but `bigmler whizzml` reads the components of the package, and for each component analyzes the corresponding ``metadata.json`` file to identify the kind of code (script or library) that it contains and creates the corresponding resource in BigML.
 The ``metadata.json`` is expected to contain the name, kind, description, inputs and outputs needed to create the script.
 As an example,